m0d16l14n1/awesome-privacy/README.md

   - [LibreWolf](https://librewolf.net/) - Privacy-focused Firefox fork.
 - [Tor Browser](https://www.torproject.org/)
 - [Mullvad Browser](https://mullvad.net/en/browser/) - Browser with the privacy and security implications of the Tor Browser, without the use of the Tor network.
+- [DuckDuckGo](https://duckduckgo.com/mac) - Well-known search engine now has a beta version of browser for Mac users

 > It may be interesting to learn what you can do to harden your browser.
 You can follow this [Hitchhiker’s Guide to Online Anonymity](https://anonymousplanet.org/guide.html#appendix-v1-hardening-your-browsers) section to do it.
 Please, if you don't understand what you are doing, don't do it as you may be causing more harm than good to your privacy.